-Mice given antibiotics just before their birth, and during weaning, were found to have more impairments in social behaviors, anxiety and aggression later in life.
+Mice were given antibiotics just before their birth, and during weaning, were found to have more impairments in social behaviors, anxiety, and aggression later in life.

-What is the mechanism of brain change, as effected by antibiotic use?
+What is the mechanism of brain change, as affected by antibiotic use?

-Antibiotics, while killing off pathogenic or harmful bacteria, at the same time also kill off the good bacteria that populates our gut lining.
+Antibiotics, while killing off pathogenic or harmful bacteria, at the same time also kill off the good bacteria that populate our gut lining.